WELCOME TO METRO SHOES Get 5% Extra Discount On Prepaid Orders for orders above Rs. 1000. Store Locator Help

 |

-This lineup ensures you're prepared for every formal scenario.
+This lineup ensures you're prepared for office wear, business meetings, and formal events alike.

 The main types include Oxfords, Derbies, Brogues, Monk Straps, and formal Loafers.